Housing affordability remains a serious issue in the GTA.

 SOLUTION: Avoid or Minimize Taxes

-Existing and new Land Transfer Taxes Can discourage “move-up buyers” from listing their homes for sale, as they choose to stay put and renovate instead.
-Government-imposed fees and charges currently add up to 24 percent of the purchase price of a home across the GTA.
+their homes for sale because they choose to stay put and renovate instead.
+Government-imposed fees and charges currently add up to 31 per cent of the purchase price of a home across the GTA.

 More transit will be required to properly support population growth and higher density neighbourhoods across the gta.